← Back to the course

 • Postgres + pgvector: local Docker (pgvector/pgvector:pg16).
 Free.

-• Gemini: a free Google AI Studio key (https://aistudio.google.com/apikey); free tier covers embeddings + generation + the judge calls.
+• Gemini: a free Google AI Studio key (https://aistudio.google.com/apikey); free tier covers embeddings + generation + the judge calls (free-tier RPM limits mean a full eval run may pace on 429s — the step-14 retry absorbs this).
 Read the current model id from the models list; do not pin a volatile id.

 • Frontend: the platform emulator/simulator (Android emulator / iOS simulator / Flutter desktop).
 Free.